Posted on

 The best way to dispose of old appliances is to find someone who will still use it.

-First, check that the appliance is still working.
+But first, check that the item is still working.
 No one wants to buy a broken toaster!
+Then, find a place to donate or sell it.

 Many big-name stores will even allow you to trade in working appliances for a new one or a gift card.